LevelFourAB/dust/docs/docs/templates.md

 nav: docs
 ---

-Templates are a central concept in Dust.
+Templates is how Dust renders pages and components.
 The template engine is based on XML-input and outputs clean HTML.
 By default templates share the same name as their class files but ending with `.xml`.

 For example the Java-class `org/example/Test.java` would have its template in `org/example/Test.xml`.